Security-Onion-Solutions/securityonion-docs/detections.rst

 - The DETECTION SOURCE tab shows the full content of the detection.
 - The TUNING tab allows you to tune the detection.
 For :ref:`nids` rules, you can modify, suppress, or threshold.
 For :ref:`sigma` rules, you can create a custom filter.
 - The HISTORY tab shows the history of the detection since it was added to your deployment.

-On the right side of the detection details page, there is a Status field that shows whether the detection is enabled or disabled.
-You can click the status to change it.

 Managing Detections
 -------------------